soasme/PeppaPEG/README.md

 All of the data structures and functions provided by Peppa PEG start with `P4_`. ;) \
-Just count how many `P`s there are in the name `Peppa PEG`!
+Just count how many `P`s there are in the library name `Peppa PEG`!

+In this example, we'll create a grammar with one literal rule matching "Hello World", and let the grammar parse the string "Hello World".

 Struct `P4_Grammar` represents a grammar of many PEG rules.

-You can create such a data structure by `P4_CreateGrammar()`.
+You can create such a data structure using `P4_CreateGrammar`.

 ```c
 P4_Grammar* grammar = P4_CreateGrammar();
 ```

-Let's create our very first rule by calling `P4_CreateLiteral`.
+Each PEG rule is a `P4_Expression` struct.

-The literal rule can match "Hello World" only, as the parameter `true` indicates the rule being case sensitive.
+* Function `P4_CreateLiteral` creates a literal rule.
+The parameter `true` indicates the rule being case sensitive.

 ```c
 P4_Expression* rule = P4_CreateLiteral("Hello World", false);
 ```

-Once done, associate the rule with an integer ID.
+Once done, associate the rule with an integer ID to the grammar.

 ```c
 # define HW_ID 1